Fluorescence in situ hybridization: Preparation and hybridization process – RNA

 The purpose of using RNA FISH is to detect target mRNA transcripts in cells, tissue sections, or even whole-mounts.
 The process is done in 3 main procedures: tissue preparation (pre-hybridization), hybridization, and washing (post-hybridization).

 The tissue preparation starts by collecting the appropriate tissue sections to perform RNA FISH.
-First, cells, circulating tumor cells (CTCs), formalin-fixed paraffin-embedded (FFPE), or frozen tissue sections are fixed.
-Some commonly used fixatives are 4% formaldehyde or paraformaldehyde (PFA) in phosphate buffered saline (PBS).
-FISH has also been successfully done on unfixed cells.
+First, cells, circulating tumor cells (CTCs), formalin-fixed paraffin-embedded (FFPE), or frozen tissue sections are "fixed."
+Fixing involves treating live cells with a chemical fixative like 4% formaldehyde or paraformaldehyde (PFA) in phosphate buffered saline (PBS).
+This fixative process essentially "preserves" the structural integrity of the cells prior to permeabilization of the cell membrane which is normally conducted with a detergent like triton-X, which is pertinent for cell staining as dead cells no longer have a functioning membrane.
+Cell permeabilization can also be done using a 70% ethanol solution and overnight refrigeration.
+However, FISH has also been successfully done on unfixed cells.
 After fixation, samples are permeabilized to allow the penetration of hybridization reagents.
 The use of detergents at a 0.1% concentration is commonly used to enhance the tissue permeability such as Tween-20 or Triton X-100.

 It is critical for the hybridization process to have all optimal conditions to have a successful in situ result, including temperature, pH, salt concentration, and time of the hybridization reaction.
 After checking all the necessary conditions, hybridization steps can be started by first adding a target-specific probe, composed of 20 oligonucleotide pairs, hybridizes to the target RNA(s).
 Separate but compatible signal amplification systems enable the multiplex assay (up to two targets per assay).
 Signal amplification is achieved via series of sequential hybridization steps.

 After the hybridization steps, washing steps are performed.
 These steps aim to remove nonspecific hybrids and get rid of unbound probe molecules from the samples to reduce any background signaling.
 The use of ethanol washes are typically used at this stage to reduce autofluorescence in tissues or cells.
 At the end of the assay the tissue samples are visualized under a fluorescence microscope such as the confocal fluorescence microscope and the Keyence microscope.